alirezaalallah/stock-sample/README.md

-# Enjoy with Stock Sample Application! :slightly_smiling_face:
+# Stock Sample Application! :slightly_smiling_face:
 Simple REST API application to manage stocks using [Spring Boot](https://spring.io/)

 Below items represent services which are ready to use: